gitaeron/traffic_sign_dataset_in_yolo_format/README.EN.md

 # About this project

-This project is a dataset of road traffic signs (straight, left turn, and right turn) created in the YOLO universal format.
+This project is a dataset of road traffic signs (straight_only, left turn, and right turn) created in the YOLO universal format.

 Each folder directory is as follows:

-- direct - dataset of straight traffic sign
+- straight_only - dataset of straight traffic sign
 - turn_left - dataset of left turn traffic sign
 - turn_right - dataset of right turn traffic sign
 - code - code related to dataset processing

 Moreover, each dataset image within the subcategory directory only contains the corresponding traffic sign for the current classification.
-For example, each image in the 'direct' folder only contains a straight traffic sign and background, without any other objects added or annotated.
+For example, each image in the 'straight_only' folder only contains a straight-only traffic sign and background, without any other objects added or annotated.

-For more information, please check the direct/images folder.
+For more information, please check the straight_only/images folder.

 ---